xkyleann/TicketLineDesign/README.md

-# Design of Medical Clinic Line
+# Design of Medical Clinic Ticket Line
 This repository contains the source code and UML diagrams for a software engineering project.
 The project aims to develop a software application or system using software engineering principles and practices.

 ## Projects